US sees third measles-related death amid outbreaks

 New Mexico announced six new cases Friday, bringing the state’s total to 54.
 New Mexico health officials say the cases are linked to Texas' outbreak based on genetic testing.
 Most are in Lea County, where two people have been hospitalized, and two are in Eddy County.

-A school-age child died of measles in Texas in late February, and New Mexico reported its first measles-related death in an adult on March 6.
-Hospital officials declined to say Sunday when the second child in West Texas died.
+A child died of measles in Texas in late February — Kennedy said age 6 — and New Mexico reported its first measles-related death in an adult on March 6.

 Kansas has 24 cases in six counties in the southwest part of the state as of Wednesday.
 Kiowa and Stevens counties have six cases each, while Grant, Morton, Haskell and Gray counties have five or fewer.